Skip section navigation

 An elderly man dropped off one of the oldest bikes donated.
 Although he commented that it had traveled many miles, it was in pristine shape.
 He watched as it was wheeled away and confirmed that it would go to a good home.

 By the end of the day, the bike donations filled two warehouses in Hopkins and Maplewood.
-The bikes will be cleaned, repaired and refurbished before being distributed with helmets and bike safety information to children in Minnesota and Wisconsin.
+The bikes were cleaned, repaired and refurbished before being distributed with helmets and bike safety information to children in Minnesota and Wisconsin.

 Bikes were distributed during the first two weeks of December.